trevordevore/levurehelper-dataview/README.md

 A DataView doesn't have any internal knowledge of the data that it is displaying.
 Each time it displays a row it asks the outside world to provide the data for that row.
 When it needs to know how many total rows it should display it also asks the outside world.
 The code that provides that data can be thought of a data controller.
 The data controller script orchestrates moving data from a data source into a DataView and saving any changes made to data within the DataView back to the data source.

 The DataView helper comes with a data controller script (`dataview_controller.livecodescript`) that is assigned as a behavior of a new DataView.
-This data controller script allows you to assign a numerically indexed array of data to the `uData` property of the DataView.
+This data controller script allows you to assign a numerically indexed array of data to the `dvData` property of the DataView.
 It will then handle feeding the data in that array to the DataView.

 For more advanced cases you can remove this data controller script as the behavior and use your own data controller code.
 That code can reside in a different behavior script that you assign to the DataView or it might exist in another script in the message hierarchy – e.g. a `group` that the DataView is in or in the `card` or `stack` script.
 Regardless of where your data controller code is located, you will need to handle one message and two functions.
 The message is `DataForRow` and the functions are `NumberOfRows()` and `CacheKeyForRow()`.
 These handlers will be sent and called when you send the `RenderView` command to the DataView.